LBNL-ETA/CyDER/dummy_worker/README.md

 Add the dummy worker to the docker-compose.yml du front end
 -----------------

-Do this if you just want to run and test locally.
+Do this if you just want to run every thing locally.

 Add this add the end of /front_end/docker-compose.yml:
 ```